 Everyone knows Facebook as a place to catch up with friends and family, share photos, and join interest groups.
 But did you know that you can also sell things, and even build an ecommerce business on Facebook?
-All you need is an active Facebook account, and you can start selling right away.
+All you need is an active Facebook account!

 In this guide, I’ll show you how to sell on Facebook Marketplace, borrowing from the tried-and-true techniques I recommend to Amazon sellers.